fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

 Pushing your changes to the VPP Docs Repository
 ===============================================

+Overview
+________

-This section will cover how to fork your own branch of the `fdioDocs/vpp-docs <https://github.com/fdioDocs/vpp-docs>`_ repository, clone that repo locally to your computer, make changes to it, see those changes on `Read the Docs <https://readthedocs.org/>`_, and how to issue a pull request when you want your changes to be reflected on the main repo.
+This section will cover how to fork your own branch of the `fdioDocs/vpp-docs <https://github.com/fdioDocs/vpp-docs>`_ repository, clone that repo locally to your computer, make changes to it, and how to issue a pull request when you want your changes to be reflected on the main repo.

 .. toctree::